"DEATH TO BANKERS" scream Paris walls as crisis looms

 A recent example in a working-class neighborhood read, "Full employment died of a work stoppage."

-HTP says it scrubs off 500,000 square meters of surface each year to the tune of several tens of millions in euros.
+HTP says it scrubs off 500,000 square metres of surface each year to the tune of several tens of millions in euros.

 HTP's sales manager, Etienne Kiraly, said this year's rise in graffiti was sparked by a number of influences, including the Arab Spring uprisings, the overthrow of Libya's Muammar Gaddafi and the sex scandal of former IMF head Dominique Strauss-Kahn.